-Situated in the centre of Sri Lanka, the Rock of Sigiriya, listed as a UNESCO World Heritage Site, is without a doubt the most spectacular site of the country.
-Surrounded by moats and the world’s oldest gardens, Sigiriya, also known by the name « Lion Rock » (Simhagiri), symbolizes both the past cultural richness of Sri Lanka and the extravagance of its landscapes.
+Situated in the centre of Sri Lanka, the Sigiriya Rock, classified as a world heritage site, is without a doubt the most spectacular site of the country.
+It is also called “the Lion rock” (Simhagîri).
+Surrounded by moats and gardens among the worlds’ most ancient, Sigiriya symbolise simultaneously the rich cultural past of Sri Lanka and the extravagance of its landscapes.

-If the history of Sigiriya still remains mysterious, we know from the ancient chronicles that the rock, born out of the remains of a hardened magma plug from an extinct volcano, was built into a citadel at the end of the 5th century.
-It is Kassapya, who after killing the king, his own father, abandoned Anuradhapura as the capital and settled in Sigiriya as the new monarch.
-He chose this natural fortress as his residence, which he deemed invincible, in order to prepare to avenge his elder brother exiled in India.
+Although the history of Sigiriya is still a mystery, we know through old chronicles that the rock, formed from the magma of an extinct volcano, was erected as a citadel at the end of the 5th century.
+After killing the king, his own dad, Kassapya abandoned the capital, Anuradhapura and settled in Sigiriya as the new sovereign.
+He chose this impregnable natural fortress as his residence and prepared himself for the revenge of his older brother who has been exiled in India.

-Among all the particularities of Sigiriya, we notice that the construction had followed the natural geological formations of the rock, which partly explains how the fortress was constructed within only seven years.
-It is astonishing to note the harmony that prevails throughout the entire complex, between nature and human genius.
+Among all the particularity of Sigiriya, we can notice that the constructions naturally follow the geological shapes of the rock.
+This in part explains how, in only 7 years, the fortress was built.
+It is striking to see harmony reign over the entire complex between nature and human intelligence.

-The reign of Kassapya in Sigiriya lasted 18 years, before his brother returned from exile and attacked the citadel.
-Due to the lack of supplies at the top of the rock, the patricidal king surrendered without a fight.
-He was executed and the Rock of Sigiriya abandoned, until it became a place of religious retreat, as it was during the 3rd century B.C, before being abandoned again…
+Kassapya’s reign at Sigiriya lasted 18 years, but his brothers’ returning from his exile besieged the citadel.
+Due to the lack of supplies, the king surrendered without fighting.
+He was executed and the Sigiriya rock abandoned.
+It will become a religious retreat, as it has been in the 3rd century BC, then abandoned again…